 - The chain of causes can be as long or as short as we want.
 Of course, the longer and more detailed the better.

-- The last cause in the chain if not necessary the 5th, but rather the one that we cannot change to fix the problem.
+- The last cause in the chain is not necessarily the 5th, but rather the one that we cannot change to fix the problem.

 Types of causes (or reasons)